-3. Summary of material accounting policies (Continued from previous page)
+3. Material accounting policy information (Continued from previous page)

 Offsetting

 Financial assets and financial liabilities are offset, with the net amount presented in the statement of financial position, when, and only when, the Credit Union has a current and legally enforceable right to set off the recognized amounts and intends either to settle on a net basis or realize the asset and settle the liability simultaneously.